-7.6.3 Internet Web Services
+8.6.3 Internet Web Services

 ESRI Web services provide the technology to publish map products to browser clients throughout the internal enterprise environment or over the public Internet.
 The Web site includes several components that support the Web services.
 These components can be installed on a single platform, or configured on separate platforms for optimum performance and high availability.
-A complete discussion of the ArcIMS architecture and sizing models were presented in Section 6.
+A complete discussion of the ArcIMS and ArcGIS Server architecture and sizing models were presented in Section 7.

-Figure 7-16 provides sizing recommendations for ArcIMS spatial servers (map servers).
+Figure 8-16 provides sizing recommendations for ArcIMS and ArcGIS Server.